agravier/crdt-study/README.md

 coordinates may accidentally happen to overlap with the exact coordinates of a vertex in another independent structure, and it would be allowed.

-Hence, an `add_point` operation at application level should always use `vertex_set.add` with a new atom containing a globally unique new identifier.
+Hence, in collaborative creative applications, an `add_point` operation at application level should always use `vertex_set.add` with a new atom containing a globally unique new identifier.

+In this exploration, we consider the more general case.

 ## Implementation